 A ‘criminal record’ is a document maintained by the Police and accessible to various other departments, government agencies and sometimes entities.
 It lists all the offences you have been convicted of but does not include parking and speeding fines.

-Things that you may not think of will also appear on your criminal record including: failing to comply with a move on notice, disorderly conduct as well as offences to with building codes, dog attacks and just about everything else.
+Things that may also appear on a criminal record include, failing to comply with a move on notice, disorderly conduct and offences related to building codes.

 Having a criminal record can make things like going overseas, getting a job, obtaining a security or police clearance, joining the military or police, accessing mine sites or volunteer work very difficult.

-Many countries require a visa for travel and as part of the application process ask you to declare and criminal record.
+Many countries require a visa for travel and as part of the application process ask you to declare your criminal record.

 A criminal conviction can also affect an application for residency and citizenship in Australia and other countries.

 Getting a job in the security industry, police, defence force and various government departments may require you to be ‘criminal record free’.

 A criminal record can even make obtaining insurance more difficult.

 You can avoid most of the consequences of a criminal record by being granted a spent conviction order.